kinnala/sp.fem/docs/index.rst

 This is the documentation of a simple finite element assembler library written in Python 2.7.
 The library is useful for quickly creating numerical solvers for various PDE-based models.

+The library is currently work-in-progress and there is a fair amount of work to be done until it can be considered complete.
+The current state is however more than usable.

 What the hell is a finite element?
 ==================================